 One of the most extensive information on the Caves of the Tayos, comes from the book written by Father Porras, an archaeologist well-known throughout all of Ecuador: Father Pedro I.Porras G. Archaeology of the Cave of the Tayos Publication Center, Pontifical Catholic University of Ecuador, Quito, 1978.
 Father Porras had participated in a British-Ecuadorian scientific expedition in the year 1976.
 In his book he talks about the archaeological findings that made the ecuadorian components of the expedition, evaluating the disagreement in methodology of the work of Ecuadorians and the Brittish.

 There is no mention of the visit to the site by the astronaut Neil Armstrong, commented by other investigators, that which makes us think that the Father Porras was very removed from the mysterious topics or he didn't lend them any interest, or he maintained in secret some of his findings.
 However in the book contains interesting data, such as the exact location, a map of the cave, the verification that there was human life (the ceramic discoveries and ornamental pieces, date B.C. of the year 1200).

-In 1986, our great friend, already deceased, and member collaborator of the Bohic Ruz team, the writer and researcher, Andreas Faber Kaiser, ventured in an expedition in solitary, until arriving to the same site of the famous caves.
+In 1986, our great friend, already deceased, collaborator with Anselm Pi Rambla, the writer and researcher, Andreas Faber Kaiser, ventured in an expedition in solitary, until arriving to the same site of the famous caves.
 Andres never descended inside them, but according to him he was able to rescue he said, the zealously guarded secrets of the now deceased Juan Moricz.

 Janos Moricz opened his small museum for me that he has at the headquarters of the Cumbaratza Mining Company and The Mining Company of the South in Guayaquil, and showed me part of his gold and his photographs of the interior of the tunnels, and he presented me with a plan of the same: